tigerpointe/Clues-Adventure/README.md

 This PowerShell script demonstrates how to write an "old school" text adventure game.
 It is written much like the BASIC programs of the 1980's -- with no functions or variable scope.
 Everything is global for simplicity.

 To enable PowerShell scripts, you may need to update your execution policy.
 Find the PowerShell icon on your system, right-click and select the "Run as administrator" option.
-Enter ...
+Type ...

         Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

 ... and press the enter key.
-Enter "Y" and press the enter key again.
+Type "Y" and press the enter key again.

 The text adventure game first displays information about the current room, and then accepts two-word commands that are used to interact with the characters and objects.
 Each command is split on the space, and the first three characters of each word are retrieved.
 If a word is longer than three characters, the value is trimmed.
 In this game, the three-characters must uniquely identify a room, object, character or command.